-If you’re looking for ways to diversify your portfolio, you might consider zero-coupon CDs.
-There are some tax consequences you need to think about, but zero-coupon CDs can earn higher yields than other types of certificates of deposit.
-Here’s everything you need to know about zero-coupon CDs.
+If you’re looking for ways to diversify your financial portfolio, you might consider zero-coupon CDs.
+There are some tax implications you need to weigh, but zero-coupon CDs can earn higher yields than other types of certificates of deposit.
+Here’s what you need to know about zero-coupon CDs.

 What is a zero-coupon CD?

-In comparison, zero-coupon CDs are purchased at a lower price and you receive the interest payment at the CD’s maturity date.
+Zero-coupon CDs, in comparison, are purchased at a lower price and you receive the entire interest amount at the CD’s maturity date.
 So with a zero-coupon CD, you wait longer to receive the interest payments, but your returns could be higher than if you bought a conventional CD.

 How to invest in a zero-coupon CD

-Zero-coupon CDs are typically purchased through brokerage firms.
-Banks can sell them, too.
-You will buy the CD at a discounted rate and won’t receive any payments until it reaches maturity.
+Zero-coupon CDs are typically purchased through brokerage firms, though banks sell them too.
+Zero-coupon CDs are purchased at a discounted rate and no payments are made until the term ends.

 [COMPARE: Best 5-year CD rates]